Know the ins and outs of an ACH transfer

 How do ACH payments differ from debit card transactions?

-You pay a percentage for every credit or debit card transaction you process, but with ACH payments, you might pay a flat fee or fixed percentage per transaction.
+You pay a percentage for every credit or debit card transaction you process, but with ACH, you might pay a flat fee or fixed percentage per transaction.
 And when you do pay a percentage on ACH transactions, it's lower than with debit and credit cards.

 How much does it cost to process ACH payments?